The Deep Learning model of Higher-Lower-Order Cognition, Memory, and Affection- More General Than KAN: Discussion

 \subsection{Comparison of PNNs in some scenarios}

 Parameters regarding the abovementioned test is as follows: testing environment is WIN11 and MATLAB2020a, the parameters for updating the weights remain the same for the three tests, and the number of iterations is ${\rm j_{max}}=40000$.
-The tests employ cosine filter, in which input are filter from point $t+1$ to $t+4$, and prediction of output is filter at $t+5$ point. ${\rm l_{min}}=2$, ${\rm k_{max}}=9$, ${\rm l_{max}}=44$.
-Three methods were all considered mnemonic the best previous solution, so RRPNN and ORPNN both take into consideration the current and mnemonic connection weight -Brain Plasticity and synaptic effective range- synapse formation.
-But CRPNN only pays heed to the current and mnemonic connection weight, as the synaptic effective range remains constant in synapse formation.
-Only ORPNN takes into account the current gradient informational and mnemonic positive and negative gradient informational synapse formation, and it also considers current and mnemonic Brain Plasticity.
-In the Fig.\ref{fig2}, the ORPNN model includes two scenarios, in addition to phagocytic synapses factor, one only considering the best previous memory of synapse formation ORPNN-MF(P)-PF, and the other considering both the best previous memory and the relatively inferior memory of synapse formation ORPNN-MF(P\&N)-PF.
-MF(P) represents positive memory persistence, and MF(P\&N) represents positive and negative memories persistence.
+The tests employ cosine filter, in which input are filter from point $t_2+1$ to $t_2+4$, and prediction of output is filter at $t_2+5$ point. ${\rm l_{min}}=2$, ${\rm k_{max}}=9$, ${\rm l_{max}}=44$.
+Memory ensembles of long-term memory produced once each iteration such as $g_r(m,k)_{best}$ and $g_r(m,k)_{worse}$, but retrieval processes of short-term memory happened once by many iterations such as $r(m,k)_{best}$.
+Three methods were all considered the memory the best previous solution, so RRPNN and ORPNN both take into consideration the current and memory connection weight and synaptic effective range.
+But CRPNN only pays heed to the current and memory connection weight, as the synaptic effective range remains constant in synapse formation.
+Only ORPNN takes into account the current gradient informational and memory positive and negative gradient informational synapse formation, and it also considers current and memory brain plasticity.
+In the Fig.\ref{fig2}, the ORPNN model includes two scenarios, in addition to astrocytes phagocytose synapses factor, one only considering the best previous memory of synapse formation $g_r(m,k)_{best}$ ORPNN-MF(P)-PF, and the other considering both the best previous memory $g_r(m,k)_{best}$ and the relatively inferior memory $g_r(m,k)_{worse}$ of synapse formation ORPNN-MF(P\&N)-PF.
+MF(P) represents positive cortex memory persistence, and MF(P\&N) represents positive and negative cortex memories persistence.

 Fig.\ref{fig21} shows respectively the flow charts of RNN, CRPNN, RRPNN and ORPNN

 A total of 3 tests were conducted, with the results shown in Fig.\ref{fig2}, in which the results of the variation of the logarithm of the loss of PNN with iterations are also provided.